 How to they manage urban delivery areas?
 When delivering in urban areas, two main roadblocks are mailboxes and buildings that reside on the corner of two streets.
 USPS only delivers to a physical mailbox.
 If a building doesn’t have a mailbox, they won’t deliver.
 Buildings on the corner of a crowded urban area will sometimes have two addresses, and USPS will only deliver to one of those addresses.
 FedEx or UPS will deliver to both addresses.
 For example the Experian Data Quality office in Boston is located at the corner of Lincoln Street and Summer Street.
 While our physical mailing address is 125 Summer Street, the loading dock is located on Lincoln Street which has a different address.
 In this example, USPS will deliver to our 125 Summer Street address, but not to our address on Lincoln Street.
 As you can imagine, if we are expecting a large shipment or freight, this can cause confusion and pricey address change fees depending on the carrier chosen to ship to us!

 Address verification allows businesses to ensure that only accurate, deliverable addresses enter their database and keep their system clean and up to date.
-To learn about our best-in-class address validation solutions, visit our website or explore additional resources.
+To learn about our best-in-class address validation solutions, visit our website or explore additional resources, such as our free address lookup tool.

 Want to take our address verification solutions for a spin?
 Give one of our demos a try!